-Free shares from electricity, Serbian citizens to receive a 15 per cent share in EPS6.
-January 2020. / News Serbia Energy
+Free shares from electricity, Serbian citizens to receive a 15 per cent share in EPS, News Serbia Energy

 Elektroprivreda Srbije should become a joint-stock company this year

 Citizens could finally get shares of Elektroprivreda Srbije in 2020.
 It has long been expected and announced, while the Government of Serbia, in its latest letter of intent addressed to the International Monetary Fund, even promised to change the legal status of this public company this year.
 Becoming a joint-stock company, inter alia, means that 15 per cent of the shares will be distributed to citizens who are entitled to them without compensation.

 The first step on this journey will be to tender for property appraisal.
 In the meantime, the Corporate Governance Reform Action Plan is being implemented, with the support of consultants from the European Bank for Reconstruction and Development.

 – In 2020, we will change the legal status of EPS into a joint stock company, in accordance with the ongoing process of corporate restructuring and financial consolidation with the aim of improving the sustainability of the company and ensuring its professional management – the letter of intent says. – We have adopted a number of government decisions to establish ownership rights in all assets and EPS assets.
 We will launch a tender to evaluate the assets and the company’s assets.

 Stock exchange expert Nenad Gujanicic explains that the corporatization of big companies is quite important, as it leads to more efficient control of business operations and achieving better results.